 Yes, proposals will be able to claim investigator time and indirect/estates costs for the flexible fund, and these will be at 80% as per standard UKRI rates

 12) Do we need to find a matching contribution from industry for this call?

 We are not requesting that flexible funds for successful proposals need to be matched on a 1 to 1 basis with industry funding.
-We would certainly encourage industry involvement and collaboration but have not stated an expected match rate to enable a range of proposals to come forward for this first call
+We strongly encourage industry involvement and collaboration but have not stated an expected match rate to enable a range of proposals to come forward.

 13) Are you looking for full itemised costing within proposals?

 We do not require a fully detailed and itemised costing, but would suggest that the total cost in proposals is broken into the main headings of Directly Incurred, Directly Allocated, Indirect and Exceptional Items/Equipment, with a justification for the costs being provided within the case for support.

 14) Is match funding from other sources compatible with the flexible fund?